PeirongShi/CanterburyCommuto/README.md

 16. **aAfterTime**: Time spent on route A after the overlap ends.
 17. **bAfterDist**: Distance covered on route B after the overlap ends.
 18. **bAfterTime**: Time spent on route B after the overlap ends.
-19. **IntersectionArea**: The geographic area where the buffers of route A and route B intersect.
-20. **aArea**: The total area of the buffer around Route A.
+19. **aIntersecRatio**: The proportion of the buffer area of Route A that intersects with the buffer of Route B. It is calculated as:

+    `aIntersecRatio = IntersectionArea / aArea`

-21. **bArea**: The total area of the buffer around Route B.
+20. **bIntersecRatio**: The proportion of the buffer area of Route B that intersects with the buffer of Route A. It is calculated as:

+    `bIntersecRatio = IntersectionArea / bArea`

 **Acknowledgment**: The **Specification on API Usage** section of this README.md was written with assistance from OpenAI's ChatGPT, as its explanation on the details of API utilization is relatively clear.